-Long-term debt.
-At the end of June 30, 2020 and 2019, the Goleta Sanitary District did not hold any current or long-term debt besides compensated absences, net OPEB, and pension liability.
-Information on these three liabilities can be found in Note 5 on page 26 of this report.
+Long-term liabilities.
+At the end of June 30, 2021 and 2020, the Goleta Sanitary District did not hold any current or long-term debt besides compensated absences, net OPEB, and PERS pension liability.
+Information on these three liabilities can be found in Notes 5, 8, and 9 on pages 26-35 of this report.